Mia Donalson

 Home?, February 2022, 1” x 1” x 1.5”, brass, pyrite stone, silver sheath.

-This ring displays a pile of houses strapped down to a piece of fool’s gold.
-The precarious nature of the houses brings up the unstable social norm of equating houses with home.
-Defining home extends beyond physical structure to include ideals of belonging and comfort.
-This work is a beginning for the viewers to consider defining home.
+Fabricated from brass finished to a reflective polish, this ring displays a pile of houses strapped down to a piece of pyrite.
+With the precarious nature of the houses and the foundation being a stone nicknamed fool’s gold, the social norm of equating houses with home is brought up.
+Being top heavy also forces the wearer to exert energy to keep the work balanced and upright.
+Defining home is a complex endeavor that extends beyond the physical structure of a building to include belonging and comfort.
+This work is a beginning for the viewers and wearer alike to consider their ideal of home in relation to houses.

 Home., February 2022, 1” x 1” x 1.5”, sterling silver, creek clay rock, patinna

-This ring holds a set stone to the skin of the wearer.
-The stone is constructed of clay from my childhood backyard, while the stump references a specific location I used to play around.
+Created using lost wax casting, this ring holds the set stone to the skin of the wearer.
+The stone is constructed of clay from my childhood backyard, while the stump references a specific stump I played around as a kid.
 This adornment celebrates the personal, often hidden aspect of a person’s sense of belonging and home, allowing wearers to recognize the importance of play.
+It also speaks to the value of unseen growth and development by emphasizing roots as a crucial supporting structure.

 Head in the Clouds, March 2022, 4’ x 2’ x floor to ceiling, stoneware clay, earthenware clay, blue glaze, maple wood, cable, green pillow, human body

-This work hovers above the floor, asking the viewer to participate and become part of the piece themselves.
-The height of the piece intentionally forces adults to return to the height of a child, thus arousing memories or questions around the feeling of smallness and to desire escape or the wish to be held and protected.
+Constructed of 50 hand thrown forms attached to a larger sphere, this work hovers above the floor and a cushion, asking the viewer to participate and become part of the piece themselves.
+The height of the piece intentionally forces adults to return to the height of a child by kneeling to enter, thus arousing memories or questions around the feeling of smallness, to desire escape in a fantasy world, and the wish to be held and protected.

 Hug Forms, April 2022, dimensions vary, ceramic, faux fur, human body

-Each form was hugged with direct contact to my chest or torso, creating distinctive curves.
-Soft textiles form a skin around the hard ceramic, making the true nature of these pieces knowable only by touch.
-The body holds trauma in specific areas; these pieces hold areas in my body where trauma resides.
+Six irregular hollow ceramic forms are molded to a negative space of my body.
+Made by throwing closed forms to trap air, the objects were then hugged with direct contact to my chest or torso, creating distinctive curves.
+Soft textiles form a skin around the hard ceramic beneath, making the true nature of these pieces knowable only by touch.
+The body holds trauma in specific areas, and these pieces each nest or hold areas in my own body where trauma resides.

 Negative Space Improperly Documented, May 2022, 6’4” x 1’6” x 5’, Unfired clay, white bed sheet, projection of destruction and repair.